chetanaux/Credit_Card_Financial_Dashboard/README.md

 # 💳 Credit Card Financial Dashboard with Power BI!

-I'm excited to share my latest project – a **Credit Card Financial Dashboard** built using Power BI for weekly performance tracking and customer insights! 🚀

 ## 📊 Project Objective

-To create a real-time, interactive dashboard that helps stakeholders monitor weekly trends in revenue, transactions, and customer demographics — all in one visually engaging report.
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor  weekly trends in revenue, transactions, and customer demographics — all in one visually engaging report and analyze credit card operations effectively.

 ## 📌 Project Highlights